“What kind of skis do I bring to the Andes?”

 Deciding what ski to bring can be a daunting task.
 Sometimes because you may be in the market for a new ski to cater for your upcoming ski trip.
 Other times because you have too many skis to choose from!
 Hopefully this post gives you a better idea of what is recommended.
 And remember, every skier skis differently and favours different kinds of skis.
 Do not stress if your favourite ski does not meet these criteria or is not all the rage in the current ski industry trends.
 It is intended to be a guideline to help our guests get the most out of their trips, not a strict rule.
 Remember, you want to be comfortable on the equipment you have, in the terrain and snow conditions that you will most likely encounter, or want to get to.

 Finally, do an online search for “best all mountain skis” or “best backcountry touring skis” to find the most recently tested skis from Powder Magazine, etc. Better yet, ask the tech guys at your local ski shop assuming they have experience skiing the terrain you are expecting to ski.
-If they have skied down south, even better!
+If they have skied down in South America, even better!
 Skis are constantly evolving and what might be a great ski this year, could have a better option a few ski seasons later.